vindar/ILI9341_T4/README.md

 Pixel(i , j) = framebuffer[ LX * j  + i]  with 0 <= i < LX and 0 <= j < LY.

-The "natural" orientation is `orientation=0` for which the pixels in the framebuffer are ordered the same way that they are refreshed on the screen. **This orientation will always give the best possible upload rate and should be used whenever possible...
-Really !**.
+The "natural" orientation is `orientation=0` for which the pixels in the framebuffer are ordered the same way that they are refreshed on the screen.
+This orientation will give the best possible upload rate and should be preferred.

-To set the screen orientation, use the method `setrotation()`:
+To set the screen orientation, use the method `setRotation()`:
 ```
 tft.setRotation(0); // use the most efficient orientation (portrait mode)
 ```